icpc/ccs-specs/World_Finals_CCS_Requirements.md

 ### Overview

-A contest control system may be submitted to the Director of Operations for the ICPC World Finals for consideration as a candidate to run the World Finals.
+A contest control system may be submitted to the Technical Director for the ICPC World Finals for consideration as a candidate to run the World Finals.
 The items which must be submitted in order to be considered are described under [Documentation Requirements](#documentation-requirements) in this document.
 Any